Strategy with Courage — A Different Way to Create Extraordinary Impact

 Why We Get Strategy Wrong.

 Most organisations don’t struggle because they lack commitment, or skill.
-They struggle because they fall into predictable traps that distort thinking and create strategy that is heavy but not effective.
+They struggle because they fall into predictable traps that limit effectiveness and create strategy which is mundane and unlikely to lead to the breakthrough they seek.

 We don’t make enough time for the thinking.
 True strategic thinking requires space, reflection, challenge, and imagination.
 Yet many teams are overwhelmed by delivery pressures.
 Thinking becomes a luxury squeezed between meetings.
 When thinking is rushed, clarity is lost.